Highway to Hell (film): Synopsis

 Charlie Sykes and Rachel Clark are a young all-American couple who decide to run away and elope in Las Vegas.
-On the road to Vegas, they ignore the warning by the local gas station attendant, Sam.
-They take an abandoned backroad where Rachel is kidnapped by a zombie Hell Cop.
-The kidnapper takes her to hell.
-Charlie returns to Sam, and Sam explains what the Hellcop is and how to save her.
-Sam then gives Charlie a shotgun with special ammo and a car that holds a special attribute.
+On the road to Vegas, they ignore a warning by the local gas station attendant, Sam, and take an abandoned backroad where Rachel is kidnapped by a zombie Hell Cop, who takes her to hell.
+Sam explains the situation and gives Charlie a shotgun with special ammo and a car that holds a special attribute.
 After a few attempts, Charlie passes through the portal to hell, an expansive desert with buildings scattered about.

-On the highway, Charlie meets other dead people that live in Hell and even a motorcycle gang.
-The gang is led by the rebel Royce.
+On the highway, Charlie meets other dead people that live in Hell and even a motorcycle gang led by the rebel Royce, who thwarts Rachel's escape attempt at Pluto's Diner.
 Charlie manages to catch up to Hell Cop, but his car gets shot up during the chase and becomes disabled.
-His car is then taken by the repair man Beezle, who is able to fix the car.
-Charlie continues his pursuit.

-Charlie eventually finds out that Beezle's kid assistant Adam had sneaked into the car, wanting to help him find Rachel and keep his dog Ben company.
-Adam tells him that Hell Cop killed his family.
-The Cop took him to hell and gave him to Beezle.
+His car is then taken by the repair man, Beezle, who is able to fix the car.
+Charlie continues his pursuit and finds that Beezle's kid assistant, Adam, had snuck into the car, wanting to help him find Rachel and keep his dog Ben company.
+Adam tells him that Hell Cop killed his family, took him to hell and gave him to Beezle.
 Charlie promises to bring him back with him.

 Charlie eventually tracks down Hell Cop and Rachel at a nightclub/casino.
-He tries to free Rachel, but Hell Cop grabs Charlie's shotgun.
-The Cop fatally shoots Charlie before they both leave.
-Fortunately, Beezle arrives and secures a promise from Adam to come back with him.
-Beezle uses his repair powers to save Charlie, allowing him to continue his pursuit.

-Charlie decides to try a shortcut but is warned against it by Clara.
-Clara is Royce's girlfriend and was previously Sam's girlfriend.
-One of her decisions forced her to spend eternity in hell.
-Charlie proceeds to defeat Hell Cop and saves Rachel, who is sexually aggressive towards him.
+He tries to free Rachel, but Hell Cop fatally shoots Charlie before they both leave.
+Fortunately, Beezle arrives and secures a promise from Adam to come back with him if he uses his repair powers to save Charlie, allowing him to continue his pursuit.
+Charlie decides to try a shortcut but is warned against it by Clara, Royce's girlfriend and Sam's ex.
+Charlie ignores this and seems to defeat Hell Cop and saves Rachel, who is sexually aggressive towards him.
 He finds out from her reflection that this "Rachel" is a demon in disguise.
-He realizes that he was lured into a trap.
-After defeating the demon, Charlie heads back on the highway.
-He makes it to the outskirts of Hell City.
+After defeating the demon, Charlie heads back on the highway and makes it to the outskirts of Hell City.